 This is the history of Johnson's Ranch and Caddo Lake according

-to Dottie Carter.
-It's her story and she's sticking to it.
+to Billy Carter.
+It's his story and he's sticking

 In 1811, the chief of the Caddo Indians living in the wetlands